Sihanoukville: Classical period (before 1700)

-Before the ports' and city's foundation works of 1955, the port of Kompong Som must have been only of regional significance due to the lack of navigable waterways connecting it with the kingdom's settlement centers.
+Before the foundation works of the port and city of 1955, the port of Kompong Som must have been only of regional significance due to the lack of navigable waterways connecting it with the kingdom's settlement centers.
 During the many centuries of pre-Angkorian and Angkorian history, from Funan to Chenla and during the Khmer Empire, regional trade was centered at O Keo (Vietnamese: Óc Eo) in the Mekong Delta, now the Vietnamese province of Rạch Giá.
 The township of Prei Nokor (Saigon) was a commercial center of the Khmer Empire.

 The Chronicle of Samtec Cauva Vamn Juon, one of the 18th- and 19th-century Cambodian Royal Chronicles, briefly mentions the region as the country was split into three parts during a civil war from 1476 to 1485: "In 1479, Dhammaraja took on the throne at Chatomuk (Phnom Penh) and controlled the provinces of Samraong Tong, Thbong, Kompong Saom, Kampot up to the Bassak, Preah Trapeang, Kramuon Sah, Koh Slaket and Peam" (mouth of the Mekong).